-John Peake Knight, a railroad engineer, saw a need after hearing about the number of road injuries in London.
+After hearing about the number of road injuries in London, John Peake Knight, a railroad engineer, saw a need for a better-regulated traffic flow.
 At the time, the horse-drawn traffic was hectic and dangerous for pedestrians and other drivers.

 Police officers would have to direct traffic, endangering themselves and spending manpower.
-Knight saw a solution to this in the semaphore, a system used in railway signaling, to direct the flow of traffic more effectively.
+Knight saw a solution to this in the semaphore, a railway signaling system used to direct traffic flow more effectively.

-These semaphores were controlled by police officers who would blow a whistle and change the commands displayed to indicate how the flow of traffic should be conducted.
+These semaphores were controlled by police officers who would blow a whistle and change the commands displayed to indicate how traffic flow should be conducted.

 The mobile signs were affixed to pivoting arms controlled by a lever and topped with the gas-powered semaphore for visibility; however, disaster struck when the light exploded, killing the nearby police officer working the sign.